BerndFranzen/SWGOH-Guildstats/README.md

    the member list and do a web search for each individual member name together with "swgoh.gg", hopefully at least one member has an swgoh.gg profile.

-Q: I want to work with fresh data but the tool will cleanup old cached data only after 24 hours, can I do a manual cleanup?
-A: Just delete the entire CACHE subdirectory and re-run the tool, it will then fetch fresh data from the server.

 PLANNED FEATURES
 ================
-- Mod-Score - Comparison of a character's mods against swgoh.gg Mod Meta reports
 - Ships - Define list of ships to analyze
 - TB Platoons - Analysis of all platoons that can be filled during TB
 - GL-Readiness - Analysis of character's relic levels compared to the requirements for each GL